 I stepped out and gave her my bottle of water and a granola bar.
 But I had no other food with me.
 I asked everyone around for anything that could be given to a small child.
 I went out and looked around for a store.
 It was more than an hour before I found more water, some sandwiches and fruits and came back but she was gone.
 There were so many Syrian refugee women alone with children there that no one could tell me where she went.

-It wasn’t just this specific case that hurt me, but the repetition of so many pleading for water, for food, for shelter, for safety, for any kind of help.
+It wasn’t just this specific case that left a mark, but the repeated pleading by so many for water, for food, for shelter, for safety, for any kind of help.

 The smell of ash and the sound of shootings and fireworks also made me anxious.

-For a long time I refused to accept any kind of label to how I was feeling, certainly not post traumatic stress disorder (PTSD), which I reserved for those who really experienced something terrible.
+For a long time I refused to accept any kind of label to how I was feeling.
+Certainly it was not post-traumatic stress disorder (PTSD), which I reserved for those who really experienced something terrible.

 I protested when my psychiatrist friend diagnosed me with it, and I even avoided talking to her for a while as I felt embarrassed and exposed.